 * Rabbits should always be thought of as part of your family – the same as any other pet.
 If you don’t think like that then you should not be purchasing a pet.

-* You are much better off buying at a weekend when your life or your families life is normal and you are living it at a normal pace.
+* You are much better bringing bunnies into your home at a weekend when your life or your families life is normal and you are living it at a normal pace.

 * You are likely to be very busy and stressed at Christmas and Easter and also there may be lots of visitors to your house which could cause lots of stress for new rabbits.